 As part of our business strategy, we may pursue acquisitions of businesses and assets.
 We also may pursue strategic alliances and joint ventures that leverage our core technology and industry experience to expand our offerings or distribution.
 We have no experience with acquiring other companies and limited experience with forming strategic alliances and joint ventures.
 We may not be able to find suitable partners or acquisition candidates, and we may not be able to complete such transactions on favorable terms, if at all.
 If we make any acquisitions, we may not be able to integrate these acquisitions successfully into our existing business, and we could assume unknown or contingent liabilities.
 Any future acquisitions also could result in significant write-offs or the incurrence of debt and contingent liabilities, any of which could have a material adverse effect on our financial condition, results of operations and cash flows.
 Integration of an acquired company also may disrupt ongoing operations and require management resources that would otherwise focus on developing our existing business.
+We may experience losses related to investments in other companies, which could have a material negative effect on our results of operations.
 We may not identify or complete these transactions in a timely manner, on a cost-effective basis, or at all, and we may not realize the anticipated benefits of any acquisition, technology license, strategic alliance, or joint venture.